 - Independent Source: If a source (other than the officer who illegally seized evidence) would have provided that same evidence, a court may rule it admissible.
 This is similar to the inevitable discovery exception.
 For example, police illegally search a suspect’s home and find documents showing that she is the mastermind of a large-scale internet scam.
 But later that day, an informant sends the same documents to the police.
 The evidence may be admissible, since an independent source provided the same evidence.

 If you've been charged with a crime, the outcome of your trial is going to depend on the evidence admitted in court, whether favorable or unfavorable.
 As early as possible, you should have a skilled criminal defense attorney in your corner evaluating the evidence and, where possible, moving to suppress harmful evidence.
 An attorney taking these pro-active steps may just make the difference in the criminal proceeding against you.
-You can reach out to an attorney near you today for a free consultation.
+You can reach out to an attorney near you today for a free case review.